nicenzhou/edge-gwas/docs/api_reference.rst

 attach_pcs_to_phenotype()
 """"""""""""""""""""""""""

-Attach principal components to phenotype DataFrame.
+**UPDATED in v0.1.1** - Attach principal components to phenotype DataFrame with option to drop missing samples.

 .. code-block:: python